shsingh/blackhat-tools/README.md

 ---

-This repository contains tools made from completing exercises from various books.
+This repository contains tools made by completing exercises from various books.

 The intent is to learn: